-The company is known for its commitment to quality service and guest satisfaction, which has helped it maintain a strong reputation in the competitive hospitality sector.
-IHG operates a wide range of hotel brands, from luxury accommodations to budget-friendly options, ensuring that it meets the needs of different travelers.
-The flagship brand, InterContinental Hotels & Resorts, epitomizes luxury and sophistication, while Holiday Inn and Holiday Inn Express cater to families and business travelers seeking comfort and convenience at a reasonable price.
+The company stands out for its focus on quality service and guest satisfaction.
+This focus has built a strong reputation in a tough industry.
+IHG offers everything from luxury hotels to budget-friendly stays, so it can serve many kinds of travelers.
+Its flagship brand, InterContinental Hotels & Resorts, stands for luxury and elegance.
+Holiday Inn and Holiday Inn Express give families and business travelers comfortable rooms at fair prices.

 Key Takeaways

-• The ownership structure of IHG Hotels includes both owned and managed properties, as well as franchise agreements with independent hotel owners.
+- The ownership structure of IHG Hotels includes both owned/leased and managed properties, as well as franchise agreements with independent hotel owners.
+(IHG is predominantly asset-light.)
+IHG Development – About us, 2024-12-31

-• IHG Hotel brands include InterContinental, Crowne Plaza, Holiday Inn, and more, each with their own owners and management structures.
+- IHG Hotel brands include InterContinental, Crowne Plaza, Holiday Inn, and more (21 brands as of late 2025), each with their own owners and management structures.
+IHG Development – About us, 2024-12-31

-• Franchise properties are owned and operated by independent owners, while managed properties are owned by IHG or its affiliates and operated by IHG.
+- Franchise properties are owned and operated by independent owners under IHG brand standards, while managed properties are owned by third-party owners and operated by IHG under management agreements.
+IHG Development – About us, 2024-12-31

 Ownership Structure of IHG Hotels